Visit the Gordon Depot and Railroad Museum in Gordon Georgia.

 Railcars full of kaolin continue to be part of the scene in Gordon.

 Among other historic places in town are the old City Gordon Jail, built in 1917.
 It now houses the Wilkinson County Historical Society's History & Research Center.
-(Appointments may be made by calling 478-628-2946.)
 The 1853 Gordon City Cemetery is home to the original founders of Gordon and early business owners and their families.